What is a Profile

 - It gets created automatically, provided no other profile exist on the machine

 - The name of the default profile matches machine's host name

-- Syncrify client won't let the user to delete the default profile.
-This is done to prevent users from mistakenly removing the default profile, which gets created again automatically by Syncrify.
+- Syncrify client won't let the user delete the default profile.
+This is done to prevent users from mistakenly removing the default profile, which is created again automatically by Syncrify.
 If you are an expert user and have other profiles on the machine, use the following method to remove the default profile:

 - Start Syncrify Client

 - Click Open Data Folder under the File menu